-Mt 16:27 of Man shall come in his Father's glory avery man according to his with his angels, and then shall he reward deeds."
-And by the mouth of Saint 2 Cor 5:10 Paul, "We must all be brought before the 5 judgment seat of Christ, that every man 5 • s own body, according as he hath Rv 2:23 done, whether it be good or evil."
+Mt 16:27 of Man shall come in his Father's glory with his angels, and then shall he reward every man according to his deeds."
+And by the mouth of Saint 2 Cor 5:10 Paul, "We must all be brought before the judgment seat of Christ, that every man 5 may receive the works of hi s own body, according as he hath Rv 2:23 done, whether it be good or evil."
 Also in the Apocalypse, "I shall reward every one Rv 22:12 of you according to your deeds."
-And Jn 5:28-29 again in the twenty-second chapter, "Behold, I 10 Ps 62:12-13 come shortly, and my reward is with Lk 16:9, 19-31 me to give every man according as his Mt 25:31-46 works shall be."
+And Jn 5:28 -29 again in the twenty-second chapter, "Behold, I 10 Ps 62:12-13 come shortly, and my reward is with Lk 16:9, 19-31 me to give every man according as his Mt 25:31-46 works shall be."
 And in many plain places of Scripture more.
-All these texts, lo, do L uther and Tyndale say that the 15 Catholic Church juggle from n their true sense, because they teach them as God and the Holy (Ghost hath spoken them, and verily meant and intended by them.
-And all these texts do the nese holy sects so restore again to their right sense and understanding ng that they clean destroy them, and 20 construe them clean contrar y both to the plain words and meaning and would with their evil glosses make men believe that all the good works were rig ht naught worth at all, and that nothing faith, nor no man for anything damned but for only lack of belief.
-25 A horrible opinion And therefore saith Saint Luther, inspired with the spirit of Lucifer, that a good man when he doth any y good deed, he doth sin and that good man when he doth any good deed, he doth sin and that there can nothing damn a Christian man as long as he will believe.
-For what sins soever he do beside, if faith either stand 30 still with him or come again unto him, his faith doth then sup up in a moment all his sins at once, without any penance at all.
-He weeneth he were supping up of a rare rotten egg, without either bread or salt for there needeth none other penance, ye wot well, thereto, but even drink well to it!
-35 With this goodly along to reating these man these taxts of Comintum

-With this goodly gloss, lo, restore these men these texts of Scripture unto the right sense again.
+All these texts, lo, do L uther and Tyndale say that the 15 Catholic Church juggle from n their true sense, because they teach them as God and the Holy C Ghost hath spoken them, and verily meant and intended by them.
+And all these texts do the nese holy sects so restore again to their right sense and understanding ng that they clean destroy them, and 20 construe them clean contrar y both to the plain words and meaning and would with their evil glosses make men believe that all the good works were rigi ht naught worth at all, and that nothing shall be rewarded but only f Caith, nor no man for anything damned but for only lack of belief.
+25 A horrible opinion And therefore saith Saint Luther, inspired with the spirit of Lucifer, that a good man when he doth any good deed, he doth sin and that • hristian man as long as he will er he do beside, if faith either stand 30 unto him, his faith doth then sup - at once, without any penance supping up of a rare rotten egg, without ere needeth none other penance, ye wot well, thereto, but even 35 lo, restore these men these texts of Scripture unto the right sense again.